AIDS Resource Center of Wisconsin HIV (Ryan White Part C)

 FRHC serves as a medical home for low-income patients of Dayton, Ohio.
 FRHC provides primary and specialty care services and recently added a special population homeless site.
 The pharmacy program is actively involved in collaborative drug therapy management, medication therapy management, and participates in the Alliance for Integrated Medication Management Collaborative (AIMMC).
 FRHC trains students from Colleges of Pharmacy in Ohio and has a PGY-2 Ambulatory Care Residency in conjunction with the University of Cincinnati.

 HCMC maintains ambulatory clinical services in multiple primary care and specialty care clinics and has an extensive patient assistance program.
 HCMC also has a residency program with rotations in critical care, solid organ transplant, and ambulatory care settings.

 Loyola Medicine offers the advanced technology and extraordinary skills of a leading academic medical center, yet their nurses, physicians and other staff treat patients first as a person.
 Loyola University Medical Center is one of Chicago’s leading academic medical centers and is nationally ranked by U.S. News and World Report.
 Loyola physicians are members of the faculty of Loyola University Chicago Stritch School of Medicine.
 In addition to the main 559-licensed-bed Loyola Hospital, the LUMC campus is home to renowned centers of excellence including: Cardinal Bernardin Cancer Center, Ronald McDonald® Children's Hospital, Center for Heart & Vascular Medicine, Burn Center, Level I Trauma Center, and Loyola Outpatient Center.

-Acknowledgement in publications
+Acknowledgement in national publications

-American Pharmacists Association membership for two leadership team members
+APhA membership for two leadership team members